 (b) otherwise made or contained in any document or other instrument executed or entered into,

-before the coming into operation of Part VI and this schedule shall, unless the context is such that it would be incorrect or inappropriate to do so, be read and construed as a reference to the Western Australian Mint.
+before the coming into operation of Part VI and this Schedule shall, unless the context is such that it would be incorrect or inappropriate to do so, be read and construed as a reference to the Western Australian Mint.

 [Schedule 3 repealed by No. 10 of 1990 s.
 34.]